 In our recent webinar, I highlighted some of the key tools and concepts that I use to manage my time.
-You can watch a short 3-minute summary here or watch the full 30-minute webinar and explore the resources.
+You can watch a short 3-minute summary here.

 The key tools that we discussed relate to getting rid of the waste and inefficiency in your day.
 My experience is that you need to do a couple of things: